 Consider carpooling.
 Access to parking maybe difficult and parking spaces cannot be reserved or held in advance.

 Group size is restricted based on the permit type and location.
-Group size, includes the wedding party, guests- including children, officiant, planners, photographer(s), etc.
+Group size, includes the wedding party, guests- including infants, children, officiant, planners, photographer(s), etc.

 Applications must be submitted by at least one of the individuals getting married.
 They may not be submitted by a third party (e.g., wedding planner, relative).
 Wedding/Event planners, officiants or photographers who are found to be ‘re-selling’ wedding permits may be denied application for permits and restricted from operating in Grand Teton National Park.